-Advertising Art (Cert.)
 Art Studies (A.A.)
 Photography (Cert.)

-Commercial Art: Digital Technologies (A.A.S.)
+Art (A.S.)
+Commercial Art: Digital

-Commercial Art (A.A.)
-Fine Arts (A.A.)
+Photography (A.S.)
+Technologies (A.A.S.)

 The Art Department offers courses of study for both the art major and for those wishing to explore the visual arts.
-Students may choose from A.A. degree programs in Fine Arts, Commercial Art and Art Studies (for those interested in teaching art), as well as Certificate programs in Advertising Art and in Photography, and an A.A.S. degree in Commercial Art: Digital Technologies.
+Students may choose from A.S. degree programs in Art and in Photography, an A.A.S. degree in Commercial Art: Digital Technologies, an A.A. degree in Art Studies, and a Certificate program in Photography.

-Our A.A. degrees-designed for students who intend to pursue a four-year art education, provide a basic foundation across the various art disciplines, such as drawing, painting, sculpture, ceramics, design, photography, printmaking, and computer graphics.
-Courses in the History of Art and the History of Photography are also offered.
-The Certificate in Advertising Art (36 cr.) and the Certificate in Photography (36 cr.) are more concentrated areas of study and are intended for those students planning more immediate careers in their selected fields.
-(Students who are interested in a two-year program in Photography are encouraged to pursue an A.A. degree in Fine Arts with a concentration in photography.)
-Our A.A.S. degree program in Commercial Art: Digital Technologies provides students with training in web and desktop publishing, computer graphics and multimedia.
-Studies include graphic design, three-dimensional modeling, animation and interactive design.
+Our A.S. degrees, designed for students who intend to pursue a four-year art education, provide a basic foundation across the various disciplines, including drawing, painting, 2D and 3D design, sculpture, ceramics, photography, printmaking, and computer graphics.
+Courses in Art History, ranging from primitive to contemporary, are also offered.
+Students must complete remedial courses in English and Reading before enrolling in any art history courses.
+The Certificate in Photography (36 credits) is a concentrated area of study for those students planning a more immediate career in this field.
+Our A.A.S. degree program in Commercial Art: Digital Technologies provides students with training in desktop publishing and multimedia.
+Studies include print and graphic design, web design, 3D modeling, animation and interactive design.

 The Art facilities, located in the Social Sciences and Visual Arts Building (Bldg.
-G), contain seven specialized Art studios with state-of-the-art equipment, two Mac Computer Graphics labs offering a wide range of courses in digital technology, and a Photography complex that includes two professional photography studios, two large black & white darkrooms (for classroom and for general use), seven individual color print photography darkrooms and a variety of specialized film development areas.
+G), contain seven specialized art studios with state-of-theart equipment; three Mac computer labs covering a range of courses in digital technology; a raked art history lecture hall with the latest AV and Smartboard technology, and a Photography complex that includes two professional photography studios, two large black & white darkrooms (for classroom and for general use), seven individual color print photography darkrooms, a small Mac computer lab for digital photography classes and a variety of specialized development areas.

 The Firehouse Art Gallery, which is operated by the Art Department, offers several art exhibitions yearly and is open to the general public.

-Art students are required to attend two art forums each semester which are sponsored by the Art Department.
-In addition, museum and/or gallery visits and field trips may be required as part of each instructor's art curriculum.
+Art students must complete one questionnaire associated with an art exhibition at the Firehouse Gallery and attend one Art Forum sponsored by the Art Department each semester.
+In addition, museum and/or gallery visits and field trips may be required as part of an art instructor's curriculum.
 Students may also be required to provide supplies and/or equipment for individual use in their courses.